 2. What is the Commercial Rent Arrears Recovery (“CRAR”) process and are there restrictions in place due to COVID-19?

 This is the process allowing Landlords to instruct an enforcement agent to take control of a tenant’s goods and sell them, or to serve a notice on a sub-tenant to pay its rent to the superior landlord in order to realise an amount to cover the rent arrears.

-In order for a Landlord to exercise CRARS before 30 June 2021, a minimum of 457 days rent must be owed by the tenant between 25 March and 23 June, and 554 days between the 24 and 30 June.
+In order for a Landlord to exercise CRARS before 25 March 2021, a minimum of 554 days rent must be owed by the tenant.

 3. Are there any restrictions on Landlords making claims against guarantors or making withdrawals from rent deposits?